forta-network/hardhat-forta/README.md

 # Hardhat Forta plugin

-This is a Hardhat plugin that exposes access to the [Forta Agent CLI](https://docs.forta.network/en/latest/cli/) through hardhat, allowing forta agent project management.
-It also features a tool to generate agent projects based on [forta-agent-templates](https://github.com/arbitraryexecution/forta-agent-templates) templates.
+This is a Hardhat plugin that exposes access to the [Forta Agent CLI](https://docs.forta.network/en/latest/cli/) through Hardhat, allowing Forta Agent project management.
+It also features a tool to generate agent projects based on [templates](https://github.com/arbitraryexecution/forta-agent-templates).

 ## Installation